jpontanares-ccn/CCN/docs/source/index.rst

 Welcome to the Center for Cognitive Neuroscience!
 ===================================

-Welcome to the **The Staglin IMHRO Center for Cognitive Neuroscience** at UCLA.
 Please find and contribute helpful information for lab usage here.
 Main CCN Website: `CCN Website <https://staglincenterforcogneuro.semel.ucla.edu/>`_

 **List of commonly used links:**